llvm/circt/docs/RationaleHW-SV.md

 both forms.
 Arrays, structs,
 moving [UnpackedArray](https://github.com/llvm/circt/issues/389) to SV someday.

-InOut types live at the SV dialect level and not the RTL dialect level.
+InOut types live at the SV dialect level and not the HW dialect level.
 This allows connects, wires and other syntactic constructs that aren't necessary for combinational logic, but are nonetheless pretty useful when generating Verilog.